virtualdataset/metagen-docs/docsrc/content/users_guide/resolving_functions.md

 parameter `5` is an initializer parameter to the function.
 This means that it is part of the function definition.
-All functions in VirtData are intended to be pure functions -- once they are initialized, they will return the same value for any specific input value, no matter how many times or in what order the values are applied to the function.
+All functions in VirtData are intended to be pure functions -- once they are initialized, they will return the same output value for any specific input value no matter how many times or in what order the input values are applied to the function.

 The term *function initializer* is meant to emphasize that the values you use in function definitions are **not** the values applied to the function.
-You don't specify the values which will be applied to the function where you define them, only the functions, including the initializer values, and function chains that are composed by stringing them together.
+You don't specify the values which will be applied to the function where you define them.
+The functions are defined separately from where they are used, and all values that are provided in the function definitions are merely function *initializer* parameters.

+This is another way of saying, for example, that "add 5" is conceptually a function definition, while "add 5 to x" is the application of a function to an input _x_.
+The variable _x_ is never mentioned in the function definition, and the value _5_ as a parameter ot the function's construction is an essential part of the function itself, not the variables that the function is applied to.
+This might seem obvious, but it is worth stating explicitly here, since any ambiguity on this topic could lead to confusion.

 ## Finding Functions